ocularminds/binpay-gcp/README.md

 ```

 Simulate Rollback
-Trigger a failure in the Flask service and observe rollback actions logged in Firestore.
+Trigger a failure in the Processor service and observe rollback actions logged in Firestore.

 ## Contributing
 Fork the repository.